TravaOpenJDK/trava-jdk-11-dcevm/README.md

     </a>
 </p>

+TravaOpenJDK is OpenJDK build for developers based on dcevm and HotswapAgent.
 Trava is a build farm created and maintained by [HotswapProjects](https://github.com/HotswapProjects).
 The main objective of this project is to provide dcevm-11 binaries.
 Build is transparent as much as possible. [dcevm-11 source code](https://github.com/HotswapProjects/openjdk-jdk11u-dcevm) is built on [Travis](https://travis-ci.org/TravaOpenJDK/trava-jdk-11-dcevm) and the destination binaries are bundled with [HotswapAgent](https://github.com/HotswapProjects/HotswapAgent).
 Building is exclusively based on [modified](https://github.com/TravaOpenJDK/openjdk-build/tree/travaopenjdk) AdoptOpenJDK [scripts](https://github.com/AdoptOpenJDK/openjdk-build).

 ## Install
 Download [windows/linux/macos binaries](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases), unpack and set JAVA_HOME to it's location (or add it as JDK to your IDE).